spinute/1on1-questions/README.md

 * Are there any projects you’d really like to work on if you were given the opportunity?
 * Could you see yourself making progress on more of your goals here?
 What would need to change to do so?
 * Do you feel like you are learning at work?
 What are the new things you learned lately?
 What are the areas you want to learn about?
-* Do you feel like you’re making progress on your big goals here?
-Why or why not?
 * Do you feel we’re helping you advance your career at a pace you would like?
 * Do you have the tools you need to reach your goals?
 * During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next 1-on-1?